Dr. Alexandre Latchininsky

 Pest Population Biology, Ecology and Management

 As Extension Entomologist for the State of Wyoming, my goal is to provide state residents with up-to-date, research-based, efficient, economic and environmentally acceptable tools for arthropod pest management.
 One of the main areas of my outreach activities in this domain is educating people in the West on best ways to control rangeland grasshoppers and other pests.
-To learn more, please visit the UW Extension Entomology webpage, and UW Grasshoppers of Wyoming and the West webpage.
+To learn more, please visit UW Extension Entomology, and UW Grasshoppers of Wyoming and the West.

-My group includes Assistant Extension Entomologist Scott Schell, Wyoming State Cooperative Agricultural Pest Survey Coordinator Amanda Priestley, CAPS Data Manager Cindy Legg, and graduate students Bryan Stevens, Jerod Smith and Douglas Smith.
+My group includes Assistant Extension Entomologist Scott Schell, Wyoming State Cooperative Agricultural Pest Survey Coordinator Larry DeBrey, CAPS Data Manager Cindy Legg, School IPM Specialist John Connett and graduate students Bryan Stevens, Douglas Smith, and Wahid Dakhel.

 - Biology and ecology of main arthropod pests of Wyoming, including rangeland, horticultural, forest, urban, and crop pests.